Vingegaard hails Pogacar after latest Tour de France skirmish

 At the end of the stage Vingegaard was all smiles, while his Slovenian rival was po-faced despite his latest gain.

-"In a final like this you can only be happy with how it worked out," said Vingegaard.
+"In a final like this you can only be happy with how it worked out," said the 26-year-old.

 "History has shown that the Tour rarely gets won by a few seconds," he said.
 "Maybe once or twice, maybe here too, who knows, but I don't think so."